daniel-dios/kafka-ping-pong/README.md

 Is it weird to persist twice the messages?

-- Maybe, but i'is the only way to keep messages and handle idempotency logic (that could change on feature), they force to you to have in a repo at least all the error messages and the last success sent.
-Everything will happen transactionally, so when a persists happen and the producer fails, DB changes won't be committed and they will be rolled back.
+- Maybe, but it's the only way to keep messages and handle idempotency logic (that could change on feature), they force to you to have in a repo at least all the error messages and the last success sent.
+Everything will happen transactional, so when a persists happen, and the producer fails, DB changes won't be committed, and they will be rolled back.
 Also, the message consumption won't be committed too.
 (If you don't understand this, check the description logic).

 - Using a simple postgres instance to store messages we'll be able to scale horizontally the service, adding more instances and idempotency will be preserved*.
 Also its easy to get in memory a list of the N messages (N == maximum of errors) ordered by LIFO (easy sql query).